MLA referencing elements

 Sometimes a source may be written by a group or organisation.
 This is often true for collaborative or official works from corporations, organisations, and government departments.

-In this case, use the group in the author position, both in the in-text citation and in the list of works cited:
+In this case, use the group in the author position, both in the in-text citation and in the list of works cited.
+Initial articles (a, an, the) are omitted from author details:

 …to support (Modern Language Association par.
 2).